Find a Research Study

 Adult

-You may be able to join if you: • Have a cancer diagnosis or other serious medical illness including amyotrophic lateral sclerosis, multiple sclerosis, Parkinson’s disease, or idiopathic pulmonary fibrosis. • Have ongoing depression, anxiety, or feelings of hopelessness • Can take care of yourself and have no serious organ problems • Are 18 years old or older
+You may be able to join if you have cancer or another serious illness like amyotrophic lateral sclerosis, multiple sclerosis, Parkinson’s disease, or idiopathic pulmonary fibrosis.
+If you have ongoing depression, anxiety, or feelings of hopelessness.
+If you can take care of yourself and have no serious organ problems, and you are 18 years old or older.

 Study ID